RobLoach/Civ-V---Voices/README.md

 - [x] Leader Quotes
 - [ ] City Sounds
 - [ ] Unit Sounds

-- Create an issue to request more
+Create an issue to request more.

 ## See Also